Extra Level Support for Heart or Lung Failure

 The Baylor Dallas ECMO Deployment Program makes the advanced technology and skilled ECMO program team available to patients throughout North Texas, Oklahoma, Arkansas and Louisiana.

-The ECMO Deployment Program can send a quick response team of surgeons on the Baylor Dallas medical staff, certified perfusionists and specially trained emergency medical technicians to other healthcare facilities to initiate ECMO on patients experiencing heart or lung failure.
+The ECMO Deployment Program can send a quick response team of surgeons on the Baylor Dallas medical staff, certified perfusionists and specially trained ECMO Specialists to other healthcare facilities to initiate ECMO on patients experiencing heart or lung failure.
 The team can transport patients by ambulance, airplane or helicopter back to Baylor Dallas for advanced heart and lung care.

 Conditions Treated by ECMO